sierranmorales/sierranmorales.github.io/essays/DesignPatterns.md

 	Singleton
 </h4>
 Finally, the Singleton pattern can be likened to the role of a theater manager.
 There's only one manager for the theater, overseeing critical operations.
 In software, the Singleton pattern ensures that a class has only one instance and provides a global point of access to it.
-In my coding experience, I've used Singleton in the form of global “collections” in my Meteor applications.
+In my coding experience, I've used Singleton in the form of global 'collections' in my Meteor applications.
 Only one instance of this collection class is created and accessible to the rest of the application.
 <br><br>